bevyengine/bevy_editor_prototypes/README.md

 # Bevy Editor Prototypes

 > [!WARNING]
-> Bevy Editor is still a prototype in development and testing.
+> This project is a prototype for a shippable Bevy Editor and is still in heavy development and testing.
 > Everything you see is still to be working or cleaned up. read about what we're building in the [Design Book](https://bevyengine.github.io/bevy_editor_prototypes/)! or [Figma document]
 > to run just type this ```cargo run``` or ```cargo run --example simple_editor``` command in the terminal of the ```bevy_editor_prototypes folder```

-Bevy Editor Prototypes will be the next editor for [Bevy Engine](https://bevyengine.org/). is still being tested, help us to contribute!

 ## Figma Designs